-On July 26, 2005, former Gonzaga University men's basketball player Ronny Turiaf underwent successful open heart surgery at Stanford Medical Center to repair a dialated aorta, following an amazing basketball career at Gonzaga.
+On July 26, 2005, former Gonzaga University men's basketball player Ronny Turiaf underwent successful open heart surgery at Stanford Medical Center to repair an aortic aneurysm, following an amazing basketball career at Gonzaga.
 Turiaf, the 2005 West Coast Conference Player of the Year, was the 37th pick of the Los Angeles Lakers in the 2005 NBA Draft.

 Ronny Turiaf was in surgery for approximately six hours and was then transferred to the intensive care unit.
 Ronny Turiaf's heart condition was diagnosed while participating on the Lakers' Summer League team.
 To preserve Ronny Turiaf's aortic valve, his aortic root was replaced during the operation.
 Ronny Turiaf was initially expected to miss the entire 2005-06 NBA season and to work toward joining the Lakers for the 2006-07 campaign following heart surgery.

 However, after being given what Lakers' coach Phil Jackson termed "a new lease on life", Ronny Turiaf recovered more quickly than expected.
 Just six months after his heart surgery, he signed a new contract with the Lakers, forgoing an opportunity to play in Spain for more money.
 Ronny Turiaf was able to play by the 2006 season, but was used only sparingly, as Jackson was still wary about playing him.